-Standard 3 of the new Aged Care Quality Standards states that organisations must demonstrate that each consumer gets clinical care that is best practice, tailored to their needs, and optimises their health and wellbeing.
+Standard 3 of the new Aged Care Quality Standards states that organisations must demonstrate that each consumer is provided with clinical care that is “best practice; and tailored to their needs; and optimises their health and well-being” (1).

 In terms of the use of medications to support people living with dementia who demonstrate responsive behaviour, what does ‘best practice’ mean, and how can we achieve this?

 Responsive behaviours are experienced by many people who are living with dementia.
-Non-medication approaches are overwhelmingly the most appropriate and effective means of providing support.
+In many instances, non-medication approaches are overwhelmingly the most appropriate and effective means of providing support.

-Both Australian and international clinical guidelines continue to recommend that antipsychotic medications offer limited effectiveness for responsive behaviours.
+Australian and international clinical guidelines advise that antipsychotic medications offer limited effectiveness for responsive behaviour.
 Furthermore, their use is associated with a risk of serious harm and death.
 Medications should only be considered as a last resort when all possible non-medication approaches have failed, and only if the person living with dementia is experiencing distressing psychosis or a responsive behaviour that is harmful/severely distressing to themselves or puts others at risk.
-It is also recommended that the lowest possible dose is used for the shortest possible time if these medications are prescribed.
+If these medications are prescribed the lowest possible dose should be used for the shortest possible time.

-However, many residential aged care staff have conveyed difficulties in following these best practice guidelines for a number of reasons, including a lack of staff knowledge, a lack of confidence when communicating with prescribers, and inadequate medication management processes.
-As a result, potential unnecessary use of antipsychotic medications appears to be widespread.
+However, many residential aged care staff say they have difficulties in following these guidelines for a number of reasons.
+This, includes a lack of knowledge, a lack of confidence when communicating with prescribers, and inadequate medication management processes.
+As a result, potentially unnecessary use of antipsychotic medications is widespread.

 The Department of Health has recently updated provider resources for the Aged Care Quality Standards to address concerns about the inappropriate use of antipsychotic medications as a form of chemical restraint.

-The guidance for Standard 3 now refers to medications being “prescribed inappropriately in people aged 65 years and over for their sedative effects – that is, a form of chemical restraint for people with psychological behavioural symptoms of dementia or delirium”.
+The guidance for Standard 3 now refers to medications being “prescribed inappropriately in people aged 65 years and over for their sedative effects – that is, a form of chemical restraint for people with psychological behavioural symptoms of dementia or delirium” (1).